LSE’s carbon targets

 LSE only supports high-quality carbon offsetting projects which meet robust certification standards.

 LSE partnered with the not for profit Compensate Foundation to support high-quality carbon reduction projects abroad.
 Compensate takes a thorough approach in selecting and monitoring carbon mitigation projects for their integrity in delivering demonstrable carbon reduction impact, and other social and environmental co-benefits.
+You can read this article about our partnering with Compensate.

 The development of LSE’s carbon credits portfolio has also been an educational opportunity, with LSE academics and students actively involved.
 The LSE community voted for a portfolio focused on forest conservation projects, for their additional positive impacts on biodiversity and creating economic opportunities for local communities.
 A summary of the projects we support can be found in this Q&As and more details on our Moodle page.